 Denis Simon, the executive vice-chancellor of Duke Kunshan University, thinks that there are many reasons why students would choose to study in China.
 “Students who are now studying in the Asia-Pacific region have all sorts of career opportunities," he says.
 They can use their knowledge of the East and the West, and they can learn new languages and new cultures, he says.
 In fact, research predicts that China will be teaching at least 500,000 international students by 2020.

-With about seven Sino-foreign joint-venture universities now established, including Xi'an Jiaotong-Liverpool University, Wenzhou-Kean University and New York University Shanghai, international students have several options if they are considering heading to China for a university education.
+With about seven Sino-foreign joint-venture universities now established, including Xi'an Jiaotong-Liverpool University, Wenzhou-York University Shanghai, international students have several options if they are considering heading to China for a university education.